Planning instance protection

 -

-Cloud Resource Manager API, Compute Engine API, Cloud Identity and Access Management API, Cloud Billing API, and Cloud Storage API must be enabled on the Google Cloud projects that contain the instances that you want to protect.
+Cloud Resource Manager API, Compute Engine API, Cloud Identity and Access Management API, Cloud Billing API, and Cloud Storage API must be enabled on the projects that contain the instances that you want to protect.
 For instructions on how to enable APIs, see Google Cloud documentation.

 -